 In addition to

-headers, some rules provide variants of these arguments—such as
+headers, some rules provide variants of these arguments, such as

-platform_headers in, for example, the topic for
+platform_headers in, for example, the

 Package boundaries and access to source files

-In Buck, a build file defines a package, which corresponds roughly to the directory that contains the BUCK file and those subdirectories that do not themselves contain BUCK files.
+In Buck, a BUCK file defines a package, which corresponds roughly to the directory that contains the BUCK file and those subdirectories that do not themselves contain BUCK files.
 (To learn more, see the Key Concepts topic.)

 A rule in a BUCK file cannot specify a source file as an input unless that source file is in that BUCK file's package.
 An exception to this restriction exists for header files, but only if a rule in the package that contains the header file exports that header file using the

-exported_headers in, for example, the topic for
+exported_headers in, for example, the

 More commonly though, the package for a BUCK file contains all the source files required for the rules defined in that BUCK file.
 Functionality in source files from other packages is made available through the artifacts produced by the rules in the BUCK files for those packages.
 For example, a